 Massachusetts is one state that is very close to launching online sports betting.
-The state recently added retail sports betting and is anticipating the launch of online sports betting in March.
+The state recently added retail sports betting and is anticipating the launch of MA sportsbook apps in March.
 DraftKings is headquartered in Massachusetts, making it likely that the sportsbook will be among the first to go live there.

 Maine may also launch sports betting in 2023.
 Gov. Janet Mills signed a law legalizing sports betting, and the state is currently working on regulations.
 There will be from four to ten sportsbooks in Maine, and DraftKings is a strong candidate to be one of them.